Exolaunch: EXOpod

 The EXOpod is a CubeSat deployer which comes in two size variants, 12U and 16U, and can be configured with up to four independent slots.
 CubeSats in EXOpod are provided with more space for payloads and can be heavier than what is specified in the CubeSat Design Specification limits.
 Windows on two sides of the deployer provide access to the CubeSat, enabling inspection, testing and RBF pin removal after integration.
 EXOpods have been used to launch 80 CubeSats ranging from 0.25U to 16U in size since 2017.
 The system is made in Germany and is not subject to export restrictions of any kind.

 CarboNIX

 CarboNIX is a separation system for smallsats with a wet mass (including fuel) of between 10 and 200 kg.
 The lack of traditional pyrotechnic method, reduces the risk of damaging satellites with optical payloads and electronic components.
 This is combined with a spring pusher system that separates the satellite before the shocks are generated.
 It is also produced in Germany and ITAR – free meaning that the system is not subject to export restrictions of any kind.

 EXObox

 EXObox is a deployment sequencer for managing satellite cluster deployment, with a capacity of up to 50 smallsats.
 It aims to simplify the adaptation and separation of small satellites into their target orbits.

+EXOtube

+EXOtube unites the entire ecosystem of Exolaunch technologies for rideshare missions, offering the most comprehensive and flexible smallsat cluster configurations available on the market.

+Past missions

+The company cooperated under commercial contracts with Glavkosmos in the past, using Soyuz-2 rockets to launch European and U.S. small satellites with the last launch in 2020.
+The Uzbek-born former CEO, Dmitry Sternharz, took his family’s last name in 2022.